Theory of Special Relativity: Energy-momentum of photon, Doppler effect, aberration

 We introduce a 3D vector $\vec{k}=\omega\vec{n}/c\equiv 2\pi \vec{n}/\lambda$, which is called {\bf the wave vector} (applicable to any wave, not just the photons, with $c$ that needs to be replaced by the wave propagation speed).
 Its value is equal to $2\pi/\lambda$ and it is pointed in the direction of the propagation of the wave or the photon.
 With this notation, $\vec{p}=\hbar \vec{k}$ and

 Of course, whichever way we present these newly defined values, $K^{\mu}K_{\mu}=0$.

 Finally, we can demonstrate that the phase of the electromagnetic wave is a relativistic invariant, a fact that we already used in Section \ref{sec_wphoton}.
-Using the setup described in that Section, we relate the phase to the newly introduced 4-vector:
+Using the setup described in that Section, we start with the expression for the phase (\ref{eq_phase}) and we relate the phase to the newly introduced 4-vector:

 where $K^{\mu}$ is the 4-vector of energy and momentum of the photon and $S^{\mu}$ is the 4-vector of space-time coordinates of the point with a given phase.
 Because the phase is a 4-product of 4-vectors (multiplied by a fundamental constant), it is a relativistic invariant.